Return to the home page

 Summary of NYS required paperwork

 Note: this summary is brief and you are advised to study the regulations carefully.
-Find someone in your support group to help you the first time you do your paperwork.
+Many teachers and adminsitrators in the DoE do not know the homeschooling regs.
+It helps to be informed!
+Find someone in a local homeschool support group to help you the first time you do your paperwork.

 See Step 9: Create and keep records.